Sunshine, Victoria: Pre-war Sunshine

 In 1904 H. V. McKay bought a factory in the area called the Braybrook Implement Works.
-He also secured 400 acre of land at Braybrook Junction with the aim of establishing housing to allow his future workers to live in the area, along the lines of a company town.
-The land became the Sunshine Estate (see below).
+He also secured 400 acre at Braybrook Junction with the aim of establishing housing to allow his future workers to live in the area, along the lines of a company town.
+The land became the Sunshine Estate.
 In 1906 McKay moved his agricultural machinery manufacturing business from Ballarat to his newly acquired factory in Braybrook Junction.
 The factory was renamed the Sunshine Harvester Works and it became the largest manufacturing plant in Australia.

 In July 1907, the train station, the post office, and the shire riding's names were changed from Braybrook Junction to Sunshine after workers and residents had petitioned to do so in honour of McKay's Sunshine Harvester Works.

 Also in 1907 an industrial dispute between owner H. V. McKay and his workers at the Sunshine Harvester Works led to the Harvester Judgement, the benchmark industrial decision which led to the creation of a minimum living wage for Australian workers.

 The Sunshine train disaster on 20 April 1908 killed 44 people at Sunshine station.

-In 1909, the H. V. McKay Sunshine Harvester Works Pipe Band was formed.
-This is one of Australia's oldest continuously functioning pipe bands and still exists as the Victoria Scottish Pipes & Drums.
+In 1909, the H. V. McKay Sunshine Harvester Works Pipe Band was formed; and, As of September 2017, was one of Australia's oldest continuously functioning pipe bands, renamed as the Victoria Scottish Pipes & Drums.

 Prue McGoldrick's My Paddock: An Early Twentieth Century Childhood is a memoir of growing up in Sunshine.